Capcom Pro Tour 2024

-Campcom Pro Tour 2024 is the eleventh edition of the Capcom Pro Tour, an annual season of Street Fighter tournaments that are officially sponsored by Capcom.
+Capcom Pro Tour 2024 is the eleventh edition of the Capcom Pro Tour, an annual season of Street Fighter tournaments that are officially sponsored by Capcom.
 It is the second season to be played on Street Fighter 6.
 Players compete in offline Premier events and online World Warrior tournaments for a chance to qualify for Capcom Cup 11 in 2025.

 Format

 Premier

 Unlike the previous two seasons, all Premier events are held offline and in-person.
 There are eight tournaments of this kind, including the Evo 2024 tournament, with the champion of each Premier qualifying for Capcom Cup 11.
 Two of the eight tournaments are labelled as Super Premiers, where the runner-up also qualifies for the Cup.

 World Warrior

 The online side of the Capcom Pro Tour, the World Warrior, is divided into 24 regions.
 Each region will compete in five tournaments to earn points for a chance to qualify for the regional finals, where the champion qualifies for Capcom Cup 11.
 Fourteen regions, labelled as Super Regions, where the player who scores the most points after the first five tournaments will automatically qualify for the Cup.

 In total, 48 players (10 from Premier events and 38 from World Warrior tournaments) will qualify for the Cup.